 - Swelling in a man's legs or pelvic area

-Keep in mind that not every patient that experiences these symptoms has prostate cancer.
+Keep in mind that not every patient that experiences these symptoms has cancer of the prostate.
 In fact, most men with prostate cancer have no symptoms at all and it is mostly found through screening with PSA testing by their doctor.
 As we’ve previously discussed, many men suffer from a condition known as BPH (Benign Prostatic Hyperplasia), or prostate gland enlargement.
 BPH is commonly seen in men as they get older, and the enlarged prostate gland can also cause uncomfortable urinary symptoms, such as those associated with prostate cancer.
 This is another reason that men over 60 years of age are strongly urged to have an exam preformed by a qualified Urologist.

 How is Prostate Cancer Diagnosed?